Alexander1-hash/alx-low_level_programming/0x0E-structures_typedef/README.md

-This project focus on Struct and Typede
+this projects is based on structure and typedef